apache/qpid-proton/examples/go/README.md

 # Go examples for proton

-There are 3 go packages for proton:
+There are 3 Go packages for proton:

-- qpid.apache.org/proton/amqp: converts AMQP messages and data types to and from Go data types.
+- qpid.apache.org/proton/concurrent: Easy-to-use, concurrent API for concurrent clients and servers.
-- qpid.apache.org/proton/concurrent: easy-to-use, concurrent API for concurrent clients and servers.
+- qpid.apache.org/proton/amqp: Convert AMQP messages and data to and from Go data types.
-- qpid.apache.org/proton: Low-level access to the proton engine.
+- qpid.apache.org/proton: Direct access to the event-driven, concurrent-unsafe proton library.

-Most applications should use the `proton/concurrent` package.
-The `proton` package is for applications that need low-level access to the proton engine.
+Most applications should use the `concurrent` package.
+The `proton` package is for applications that need low-level access to the proton library.

 ## Example programs